 - (1) The question paper shall be divided into two (02) Parts viz.
-Part A and Part B. - (2) Part A shall consist of five (05) compulsory questions of two (02) marks each whereas Part - B shall consist of seven (07) questions.
+Part A and Part B. - (2) Part A shall consist of five (05) compulsory questions of two (02) marks each whereas Part B shall consist of seven (07) questions.
 The Candidate is required to attempt any four (04) questions.
 All questions carry equal marks. - (3) The prescribed syllabus includes latest amendments in the subject wherever applicable.

 Procedural Law providing for a fair procedure is significant for a just society.
 The course is aimed at driving home the students how the pre-trial, trial and the subsequent process are geared up to make the administration of criminal justice effective.
-This paper will acquaint the students with organization of the functionaries under the Code, their power and functions at various stages and the procedure according to which these powers and functions are to be exercised.
-Indeed, understanding of the same is a must for any aspiring litigation lawyer and so it is aimed at satisfying this requirement.
-A thorough knowledge of the Code of Criminal Procedure is indispensable for effective implementation of criminal law.
+The course will acquaint the student with organization of the functionaries under the Code, their power and functions at various stages and the procedure according to which these powers and functions are to be exercised.